-Both can be used indoors the flat bottomed one can be used on all indoor cooking surfaces with care.
-No scraping just clean lifting to avoid damaging any cooktops.
+Both can be used indoors.
+The flat-bottomed one can be used on all indoor cooking surfaces with care.
+There is no scraping, just clean lifting to avoid damaging any cooktops.

 The seasoned camp Dutch oven with legs could be used on a gas cooktop with care.
 It could also be placed inside a conventional oven.

 Disclosure – extreme care should be used when using a Dutch oven with legs as you need to be able to lift the lid and move the oven around the kitchen with care.

 Can you put a Dutch oven on a fire?